 The institutions of Hollywood, many of which were complicit in the blacklisting, have rarely recognized this painful era.
-One notable exception was in 1998, when AFTRA, the Directors Guild of America, the Screen Actors Guild and the Writers Guild of America West gathered in Beverly Hills to commemorate the 50th anniversary of the HUAC hearings.
+One notable exception was in 1998, when AFTRA, the Directors Guild of America, SAG and the Writers Guild of America West gathered in Beverly Hills to commemorate the 50th anniversary of the HUAC hearings.
 Billy Crystal and Kevin Spacey gave speeches, those who had been blacklisted spoke emotionally, and the organizations apologized for not protecting their members.

 The audience was left in tears.